When is the right time to braid your baby's hair?

 Knotless box braids + feed in braids on my toddler | kid-friendly braids and beads

 Additionally, many stylists will only work on three-year-old children and up.
-This is because the baby's scalps are too tender to achieve any style with.
+This is because the baby's scalps are too tender to get any style.
 They will more than likely cry with all of the tugging that goes into braided styles.

 Also, a three-year-old is more capable of sitting through the style by themselves.
 Not only might they not cry as easily, but they won't have to be held up as a younger baby would.
-It is difficult, and nearly impossible, to expect a baby younger than that to have the same composure as that of a three-year-old.
+It is difficult and nearly impossible to expect a baby younger than that to have the same composure as a three-year-old.

 Consider waiting until your baby gets a bit older to move forward with baby braids to make it easier on the stylist and your baby.